catalinred/catalinred.github.com/_posts/2011-03-17-css3-dropdown-menu.markdown

 </ul>
 {% endhighlight %}

-One more thing, also very important, this is [semantic HTML](http://en.wikipedia.org/wiki/Semantic_HTML).
+One more thing, also very important, this is semantic HTML.
 It's a logical structure and has a correct meaning, even if styling is totally missing at this point:

 ![Semantic HTML structure](/dist/uploads/2011/03/html-semantic-menu-structure.png)

 _Clean and accessible HTML structure_

-In my example, the "Categories" section is the only one who contains a sub-list, but you can easy add sub-lists to any item.
+In my example, the "Categories" section is the only one who contains a sub-list, but you can easily add sub-lists to any item.

 ## The CSS